jo-hoe/traitor-roulette/README.md

 [![Test Status](https://github.com/jo-hoe/traitor-roulette/actions/workflows/test.yml/badge.svg)](https://github.com/jo-hoe/traitor-roulette/actions?workflow=test)

+This is the repo contains the code used for article [Gameshow Roulette — Human vs. Machine](https://medium.com/@joimonmedi/gameshow-roulette-human-vs-machine-273f401872e8).

 ## Prerequisites to run locally

 The project is using `make`. `make` is typically installed by default on Linux and Mac.